Updated January 29, 2025

 Community

-There are group chats based on your preferred trading markets.
-You can participate in as many or as few of these group chats as you like.
-You can also send private messages to traders in the community if you want to discuss something one-on-one.
+Join group chats for your chosen market to connect with other traders easily.
+You can participate in as many or as few of these chats as you like.
+You can also send private messages if you want to discuss something one-on-one.

 There's also the Snaps feature.
 This gives you the latest news from stocks and crypto traders who have posted snapshots.